SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 If you mistakenly added Ubuntu to the boot menu in your BIOS or UEFI, you can find how to remove it [here](https://askubuntu.com/questions/63610/how-do-i-remove-ubuntu-in-the-bios-boot-menu-uefi).

 That is.
-I hope that this guide has provided you with the necessary information and guidance to successfully install either Windows 11 or Ubuntu on your Steam Deck.
+I hope that this guide has provided you with the necessary information to install either Windows 11 or Ubuntu on your Steam Deck.